 Within the pension scheme the Council is responsible for the pension costs, liabilities and funding risks relating to its own employees and former employees.
-Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. The pension scheme benefits liabilities have been assessed by Mercer Limited, an independent firm of actuaries, estimates being based on the latest full valuation of the Lancashire County Pension Fund scheme as at 31st March 2022.
-The next valuation will use data from 31st March 2025 and become effective with effect from 1st April 2026.
+Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. The pension scheme benefits liabilities have been assessed by Mercer Limited, an independent firm of actuaries, estimates being based on the latest full valuation of the Lancashire County Pension Fund scheme as at 31st March 2019.
+The next valuation will use data from 31st March 2022 and become effective with effect from 1st April 2023.

 Regulations governing the fund require actuarial valuations to be carried out every three years.
 Contributions for each employer are set having regard to their individual circumstances.
+The last valuation showed a shortfall of assets against liabilities of £9.429m as at 31st March 2019.
+The fund's employers are paying additional contributions over a period of approximately 16 years in order to meet the shortfall.